 The DFA is the principal financial organization of State government and performs through its divisions the duties and functions relating to State and local government financing and general administration.
 The executive and administrative head of the DFA is the Secretary, who is appointed by the Governor with the advice and consent of the Senate.
-The State Board of Finance is a division of the DFA.
+The Board of Finance is a division of the DFA that provides operational, analytical and administrative support to the Board.
 The Director of the Board is appointed by the Secretary with the approval of the Board.